infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 ## API overview ##

 At its most basic level, a key-value store provides a mapping from an Address to its corresponding content.
-The API is comprised of four main methods:
+The API relies on of four main
+methods:

 * `fetch(Fetch) returns (BlockOrException)`: Fetch the block at given address.
-* `insert(Insert) returns (EmptyOrException)`: Insert a new block. store.
+* `insert(Insert) returns (EmptyOrException)`: Insert a new block.
 * `update(Update) returns (EmptyOrException)`: Update an exsiting block.
 * `remove(Address) returns (EmptyOrException)`: Erase the block at given address.